Nielsbishere/core/docs/ogc.md

 Defined in "graphics/objects/graphicsobject.h"

+## destroyObject vs destroy

+destroyObject and destroy are two different functions; one is virtual (destroyObject) and the other is not. destroy is if the final type is known (for example; Texture) and not when it is the parent (GraphicsResource or GraphicsObject). destroy will automatically set the input pointer (e.g. `Texture*` ) to nullptr when there are no more references, while destroyObject will not.
+Using destroy on GraphicsObject or GraphicsResource will result into an error.

 ## Ownership

 A GraphicsObject can be owned by the API or driver, which means that there is no allocated data maintained by us.
 This still means you have to call destroy on them, but the driver will take care of the data.
 An example is a VersionedTexture, Texture and RenderTarget; the backbuffer is owned by the driver and won't be deleted by us.
 It isn't implemented for other types yet.